ContrastingSounds/simple_pbl/README.md

      - Use content: '' to refer to one of the keys in your content object (also used for the display text)
    - Use type: 'subheader' to create a subheader
      - Use text: '' for the text you want displayed in the sidebar
+4. Review the full config.js file, other things such as the page title can also be set

 ### HTML